Skip to Content

 It has a sizable indoor playground is great for rainy days.
 But the real draw is the pretend play the museum encourages with costumes and a collection of sets including a ship, lighthouse and a town’s main street with a farm stand, soda shop, workshop and library.
 A compact mock-up of a potato chip factory had her enthralled.

-the childrens museum in the hamptons has colorful and large indoor play spaces.
+The childrens museum in the hamptons has colorful and large indoor play spaces.

 2. I was lukewarm on the Long Island Aquarium in Riverhead.
 It’s expensive relative to other regional aquariums and not nearly as well executed.